translate/pootle/docs/releases/dev.rst

   - Added a new :setting:`WEIGHT <POOTLE_TM_SERVER-WEIGHT>` option to raise or lower the TM results score for each specific TM server.

+- :djadmin:`import`:

+  - Added a new :option:`--user` to allow setting of user to attribute changes to on file import.

 - The Apertium MT backend has been dropped.
 - Report string errors form subject and body can be overriden.
 - `InnoDB <https://dev.mysql.com/doc/refman/5.6/en/innodb-storage-engine.html>`_